 Dedicated to the vastness and unique dimension of artistic expression that can be experienced on bones of animals, in particular, Texas longhorn skulls.
-This is how you paint a cow skull.
+This is how to paint a cow skull.

 Step 1: Find a Skull Dealer